| Quote #4

 Get thee to a nunnery: why wouldst thou be a

-Hamlet's view that all women are "breeders of sinners" obviously reveals that he doesn't think much of women.
-(It also explains why he thinks sex is so disgusting –look what happens as a result.)
+Since Hamlet thinks all women are "breeders of sinners," he obviously doesn't think much of women.
 But, it also suggests that he doesn't think much of himself either, being one of those "sinners" that's been "bred" by a woman.
-In light of the previous passage – 2.2.5 above – it also seems that Hamlet doesn't think he's much better than a "maggot."
 In fact, Hamlet says it would be better if his "mother had not borne" him at all.
-Is this related to Hamlet's desire for his flesh to "melt"?
+Bonus: that would mean she'd never had sex.
+Double win!